He looks pretty harmless now, but like Chinggis Khan, Vlad the Impaler's savagery lingers on in the folk memory many centuries after his time

 Every house has grapes.
 These were at the hostel and they have a most delicious perfume.
 At one stage Romanians were asked not to grow so much wine, as it made the place too attractive to marauding armies.

 The second surprise was that I could actually read the street signs and that the architecture looked a lot like some places in Germany too.
 I immediately thought of the Pied Piper of Hamelin.
 In the story, when the townsfolk refused to pay the piper for getting rid of all their rats, he led their children through a cleft in the rock and they were never seen again.
-It turns out that the real story of how Sibiu came to be called Hermannstadt and to be populated by Saxons, is far more prosiac but at the same time more complex.
+It turns out that the real story of how Sibiu came to be called Hermannstadt and to be populated by Saxons, is far more prosaic but at the same time more complex.

 I had never seen these strange dormer windows before that looked like peeping eyes, but the rooflines reminded me of older places in Germany